-Gluten free chicken gyros are perfect served with an easy make-ahead tzatziki sauce, served on fresh naan bread.
+Gluten free chicken gyros are perfect served with an easy make-ahead tzatziki sauce, served on fresh gluten free naan bread.
 Or try them in pita!

 You see, gyros are served with tzatziki sauce, made with yogurt.
 And naan bread?
 Made with yogurt as well.
 It keeps the bread super soft and tender.

 Instead of frying the naan bread in ghee, as I usually do, I cooked the bread in a lightly-greased cast iron skillet, which yields a much more pliable bread.
 Perfect for piling on all the gyro fillings.

 I also make my tzatziki sauce with dill.
 Is that illegal?
 I don't know.
 But I really love it that way.

 There are a few moving parts in this recipe, so it's more than just a couple steps long.
 But the chicken is best when it's marinated ahead of time for a day or so.
 Make it ahead!